ohmybrew/ohmybrew.github.io/_posts/2020-02-04-basic-symfony-flex-with-symfony-server-dockerized.markdown

 `[OK] Web server listening on http://127.0.0.1:80`

-Now, if you open you're browser to `http://127.0.0.1:8080` _(8080 is our local port which will forward to port 80 in the container),_ you should see the Symfony welcome screen.
+Now, if you open your browser to `http://127.0.0.1:8080` _(8080 is our local port which will forward to port 80 in the container),_ you should see the Symfony welcome screen.

-As a side note, it would be a good idea to setup a hosts file entry so you don't need to type your localhost every time, and also enabling HTTPS would be a good measure, but not necessarily needed for local development.
+As a side note, it would be a good idea to set up a hosts file entry so you don't need to type your localhost every time, and also enabling HTTPS would be a good measure, but not necessarily needed for local development.

 ## Conclusion